 Moms – how many of you, if asked could instantly tell of that one time when you really considered stuffing your sedated children into a large box and shipping them to any other continent than the one you were on?
 Ah – I see a few hands not raised.
 You are liars.

-The day of this story my first sister and I didn’t set out to drive mom to infanticide, but some days it just worked out that way.
-Our mom was great.
+The day of this story my first sister and I didn’t set out to drive mom to infanticide, but this day, it just happened.
+Mom was great.
 Despite all we put her through, she loved us dearly (okay – except for this day).
 She was smart, clever and hard working.
 She also had an irreverent sense of humor and enjoyed doing things outside the norm.

 Case in point; if you grew up anywhere near Petaluma, CA. in the 1960s and 70s, you’ll recall a large department store named, Carithers, at the corner of Western & Kentucky.